-The survey protocols and all materials, including the survey questionnaires, were cleared for ethics by Institutional Review Board, Medical University of South Carolina; Research Ethics Office, King's College London, UK; Office of Research Ethics, University of Waterloo, Canada; and Human Research Ethics, Cancer Council Victoria, Australia.
+The survey protocols and all materials, including the survey questionnaires, were cleared for ethics by the Research Ethics Office, King's College London, UK; the Office of Research Ethics, University of Waterloo, Canada; and the Human Research Ethics, Cancer Council Victoria, Australia.
 All participants provided consent to participate.